maikelvl/workspace/README.md

 - Installation of VirtualBox or VMWare Fusion

 ## Using your Workspace
+Next steps:
-The first thing to do after installation is to edit the ./env.json file.
-This file contains machine specific options which you can edit with your own needs and is not version controlled.
+1. Edit ./env.json to match your needs (contains machine specific options which you can edit with your own needs and is not version controlled)

-Supply your GitHub or/and GitLab credentials in ./config/git.json so the workspace can configure itself.
+2. Setup Git in ./config/git.json (the Workspace configures itself using the git.json file)
+3. VMWare Fusion only) Place your Vagrant VMWare Fusion license file in ./config.

 #### VirtualBox
 The first time you run your workspace with VirtualBox you will be asked to install VirtualBox’ Extension Pack, which is already downloaded during installation.

 #### VMWare Fusion
-Before you run the workspace, you have to place your Vagrant VMWare license in the config directory.
+Make sure you have copied your Vagrant VMWare Fusion license in the ./config directory.
 On the first run it will catch it and applies it.
 You can find one here: http://www.vagrantup.com/vmware

 ### Run it, get coffee
 Now, lets run your brand new Workspace by running: